Home Appreciation: What Does Appreciation Mean And How Is It Calculated?

 - Exterior and interior upgrades: Increasing curb appeal can go a long way toward adding value to a home, but interior renovations are equally valuable.
 If your home looks run down or outdated, it may be time to invest in some upgrades that will make your home easier to sell when the time comes.

 - Increased energy efficiency: Making a home more energy-efficient will not only increase the value of the property, but it will also decrease your monthly energy costs.
-One of the most popular options for this is the use of solar panels.
+One of the most popular options for this is the use of solar power.

 - Increasing square footage: Increasing a home’s square footage will also increase its value.
 Consider adding a deck or building an addition, as the more square footage a home has, the more value it holds.